What Is Loud Quitting and How To Address It in 2026? - RecruitBPM

 Poor Leadership and Management

-Ineffective leaders create disengaged teams.
-Micromanagement, inconsistent expectations, and lack of transparency erode trust.
+Ineffective leaders create disengaged teams through micromanagement, inconsistent expectations, and lack of transparency.
 When employees don’t feel supported or respected, they become vocal about dissatisfaction.

 Nearly all workers want inspiring leadership, yet only 36% report having leaders who inspire them.
 This gap between expectation and reality fuels frustration that sometimes explodes into loud quitting.